KrishnaDistributedcomputing/CodeRepo/Azure.md

 4. How can Chocolatey be used to install and manage tools or libraries that are required for developing or deploying applications to Azure?
 Chocolatey can be used to install and manage tools or libraries that are required for developing or deploying applications to Azure.
 For example, you might use Chocolatey to install the Azure CLI, which is a set of command-line tools that you can use to manage Azure resources, or to install a specific version of the .NET framework, which might be required to run an application that is deployed to Azure.

-5.How can the Azure CLI be used to manage Azure resources from the command line?
+5. How can the Azure CLI be used to manage Azure resources from the command line?
 The Azure CLI is a set of command-line tools that you can use to manage Azure resources.
 It provides a range of commands for creating, modifying, and deleting resources such as virtual machines, storage accounts, and resource groups.

         ### Here are some examples of how you can use the Azure CLI to manage Azure resources: